dbashford/mimosa-es6-module-transpiler-amd-shim/README.md

 ## Functionality

-The output es6-module-transpiler output presumes that any library brought in includes `default` property where the libraries export is attached.
+The es6-module-transpiler output presumes that any library brought in includes a `default` property where the libraries export is attached.
 With `v0.3.0` of the es6-module-transpiler, there were some [internal changes](https://github.com/square/es6-module-transpiler/blob/master/TRANSITION.md#internal-changes) that make it impossible to use AMD libraries if they aren't ES6 compiled themselves.
 And so few are.

 This shim will patch that so that this: